 Natural gas price statistics

-This article highlights the development of natural gas prices both for industrial and household consumers within the European Union (EU); it also includes price data from Liechtenstein, the former Yugoslav Republic of Macedonia, Serbia, Turkey, Bosnia and Herzegovina, Moldova and, for the first time, Ukraine.
+This article highlights the development of natural gas prices for household and non-household consumers within the European Union (EU); it also includes price data from Liechtenstein, the former Yugoslav Republic of Macedonia, Serbia, Turkey, Bosnia and Herzegovina, Moldova, Ukraine and Georgia.

 Natural gas prices for household consumers

-For household consumers (defined for the purpose of this article as medium-sized consumers with an annual consumption within the range of 20 Gigajoules (GJ) < consumption < 200 GJ), natural gas prices during the second half of 2016 were highest among the EU Member States in Sweden, Spain, Italy, Portugal and the Netherlands (see Figure 1).
-The lowest natural gas prices were in Bulgaria, Romania and Estonia.
-The price of natural gas for households in Sweden (EUR 0.114 per kWh) was more than three times the price that was charged in Bulgaria (EUR 0.031 per kWh).
+For household consumers (defined for the purpose of this article as medium-sized consumers with an annual consumption within the range of 20 Gigajoules (GJ) < consumption < 200 GJ), natural gas prices during the first half of 2018 were highest among the EU Member States in Sweden, Denmark and Netherlands (see Figure 1), and lowest in Romania, Hungary and Croatia.
+The price of natural gas for households in Sweden (EUR 0.113 per kWh) was nearly four times the price that was charged in Romania (EUR 0.032 per kWh).

 The development of natural gas prices for household consumers in the EU-28 since the first half of 2008 is presented in Figure 2.
-Generally, these prices increased between the first and second half of each year and then fell back between the second half of one year and the first half of the next, the only exception being the fall recorded between the first and second halves of 2009.
-Overall there was an upward trend to natural gas prices in the EU-28 from a low of EUR 0.052 per kWh in the first half of 2010 to a peak of EUR 0.072 per kWh in the second half of 2014.
-More recently, the fall between the second half of 2015 and the first half of 2016 was stronger than in all other years shown, while the subsequent increase between the first and second halves of 2016 was particularly weak.
+Generally, these prices are higher in the second semester of each years.
+This is due to the seasonal effect.
+Overall there was an upward trend to natural gas prices in the EU-28 from a low EUR 0.052 per kWh in the first half of 2010 to a peak of EUR 0.072 per kWh in the second half of 2014.
+Since then, the price has decreased continuously but the latest data shows a small increase for the first semester of 2018 compared with the first semester of 2017.

-The proportion of taxes and levies in the overall natural gas retail price for household consumers is shown in Figure 4.
-The relative amount of tax contribution in the second half of 2016 was smallest in the United Kingdom (7.0 %) where a relatively low VAT rate was applied to the basic price.
-The highest taxes were charged in Denmark where 58.3 % of the final price was made up of taxes and levies, with this share also exceeding half in the Netherlands (50.7 %).
+The proportion of taxes and levies in the overall natural gas retail price for household consumers is shown in Figure 3.
+The relative amount of tax contribution in the fist half of 2018 was smallest in the United Kingdom (8.7 %) where a low VAT rate is applied to the basic price.
+The highest taxes were charged in Denmark where 55.0 % of the final price was made up of taxes and levies, with this share also exceeding half of the price in the Netherlands (53.5 %).

-For industrial consumers (defined for the purpose of this article as medium-size consumers with an annual consumption within the range of 10 000 GJ < consumption < 100 000 GJ), natural gas prices during the second half of 2016 were highest among the EU Member States in Finland (EUR 0.044 per kWh), Sweden and France (both EUR 0.038 per kWh); they were lowest in Bulgaria (EUR 0.019 per kWh) — see Figure 5.
-The EU-28 average price — a weighted average using the most recent (2015) national data for the quantity of consumption by industrial consumers — was EUR 0.030 per kWh.
+For non-household consumers (defined for the purpose of this article as medium-size consumers with an annual consumption within the range of 10 000 GJ < consumption < 100 000 GJ), natural gas prices during the first half of 2018 were highest among the EU Member States in Finland (EUR 0.060 per kWh), Sweden (EUR 0.048 per kWh) and the Netherlands (EUR 0.038 per kWh), and lowest in Belgium (EUR 0.023 per kWh) (see Figure 5).

-The development of natural gas prices for industrial consumers in the EU-28 since the first half of 2008 is shown in Figure 6: these prices did not display the same intra-annual developments observed for household consumers (see Figure 2).
-After falling to a low of EUR 0.030 per kWh in the second half of 2009, gas prices for industrial consumers increased each half year to peak at EUR 0.041 per kWh in the first half of 2013, before returning to the same low point (EUR 0.030 per kWh) in the second half of 2016 as prices fell for seven successive half year periods.
+The development of natural gas prices for non-household consumers in the EU-28 since the first half of 2008 is shown in Figure 6: these prices do not display the same intra-annual developments observed for household consumers (see Figure 2).
+After falling to EUR 0.030 per kWh in the second half of 2009, gas prices for non-household consumers increased each half year to peak at EUR 0.041 per kWh in the first half of 2013.
+Since then, it decreased every semesters and reached EUR 0.028 in the second half of 2017.
+The latest data shows a significant increase for the first semester 2018.

-The proportion of taxes and levies that cannot be recovered by industrial consumers in the overall natural gas price is presented in Figure 8.
-For industrial consumers, the relative amount of tax contribution in the second half of 2016 was lowest in Lithuania where no energy or other taxes were applied.
-The highest shares of taxes were registered in Finland (35.7%), Romania (31.7%) and Denmark (30.6 %).
+The proportion of taxes and levies that cannot be recovered by non-household consumers in the overall natural gas price is presented in Figure 7.
+For non-household consumers, the relative amount of tax contribution in the first half of 2018 was lowest in Luxembourg (1.3%), Spain (1.7%) and Croatia (2.0%).
+The highest shares of taxes were registered in the Netherlands (43.0%), Finland (30%) and Romania (29.2%).

 Defining household consumers

-Throughout this article, references to industrial consumers relate to the medium standard industrial consumption band with an annual consumption of natural gas between 2 778 and 27 778 GWh (10 000 and 100 000 GJ).
+Throughout this article, references to non-household consumers relate to the medium standard non-household consumption band with an annual consumption of natural gas between 2 778 and 27 778 GWh (10 000 and 100 000 GJ).
 Prices are presented corresponding to the basic price for natural gas, including all non-recoverable taxes and levies.

 The price and reliability of energy supplies, are key elements in a country’s energy supply strategy.
 Gas prices are of particular importance for international competitiveness, as gas might represent a significant proportion of total energy costs for industrial and service-providing businesses.
 In contrast to the price of other fossil fuels, which are usually traded on global markets with relatively uniform prices, there is a wider range of prices within the EU Member States for natural gas.